UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Estimation at Game Start:** Assess your confidence level from **2 to 10** to determine your starting CP.
   - **Note:** If your confidence level is less than 2, consider seeking guidance from a qualified professional before starting.
 - **Earning CP:**
-  - **Per Todo:** Gain CP immediately upon completing each todo, calculated as `floor(√n)`, where `n` is the current consecutive day count within the quest and any unbroken sequence of quests for the same activity (excluding days from inertia).
+  - **Per Todo:** Gain CP upon completing each todo, calculated as `floor(√n)`, where `n` is the current consecutive day count within the quest and any unbroken sequence of quests for the same activity (excluding days from inertia).
+  - **Immediate Rewards:** All completed todo rewards are immediate.
 - **Spending CP:**
   - **Pledging for Quests:** Spend CP equal to the quest's cost when initiating new quests.